FOOD ANALYSIS AND QUALITY CONTROL - 2020/1

 In taking this module, you cannot in the same year take BMS2043.

 Indicative content includes:

-Chromatography, gel filtration, ion-exchange, HPLC, GC-MS, chiral separations and applications in food analysis
+Chromatography, gel filtration, ion-exchange, HPLC, GC-MS and applications in food analysis

 Analytical quality control and sample preparation

 NMR and Raman spectroscopy; spectrofluorimetry principles and applications